Return to home

 How much is the Right to Buy discount?

-The discount you can get as a tenant depends on a few different things, including:
+The discount you can get depends on a few different things, including:

 • How long you’ve been a public sector tenant